-Unfortunately, because the substance is still classified as federally illegal, many veterans lack the proper access to medicinal cannabis for fear its use will come with detrimental repercussions.
+Unfortunately, because weed is still classified as federally illegal, many veterans lack the proper access to medicinal cannabis for fear its use will come with detrimental repercussions.
 “For too long, our veterans have been denied access to highly effective medical marijuana treatment for conditions like chronic pain and PTSD.
 Medical marijuana has shown proven benefits for treating these conditions and denying our veterans access to them is shameful" said Rep. Earl Blumenauer.

 Citing the Federal illegality of cannabis as grounds, The United States Department of Veterans Affairs (VA) neither promotes, recommends, or allows the prescribing of medical cannabis - even in states where the substance is legal.
 As the largest federal resource for veterans, the VA’s tough anti-cannabis stance prevents many veterans from receiving the relief they are seeking via a dispensary for the plant for fear of losing many of their federal benefits.
 This is a blow for many veterans in pain who use cannabis with the goal of reducing suffering while improving their overall quality of life.

-Turning a decidedly blind eye to cannabis’s benefits for those suffering from PTSD and other health issues, the VA prefers more Western medical practices like opioids, heavy pain killers, and antidepressant to treat symptoms commonly found in veterans.
+Turning a decidedly blind eye to cannabis’s benefits for those suffering from PTSD and other health issues, the VA prefers more Western medical practices like opioids, heavy pain killers, and antidepressant instead of THCA to treat symptoms commonly found in veterans.
 These potent prescriptions frequently trigger other issues with potentially debilitating side effects.